KristinShuyiHan/codepath-prework/README.md

 Describe any challenges encountered while building the app.
 When trying to connect storyboard elements to viewcontroller, I could not find the "Add Editor" button.
 Then, I successfully located it by watching the gif tutorial.
 Also, instead of dragging the Label next to the 'Total' label, I accidentally drag the "Total" label and rename it.
 Then, I found out the mistake after testing it out on your desired iPhone simulator.
 Since I have learned how to use Github at my university, I did not encounter any challenge when using that.
+Overall, the whole process of learning to use Xcode was excited and fun to me.
+It was a little bit challenging becasue everything is new for me, but shortly after I get familarize with the interface and different tabs, I find it not hard to mainpulate.
+I belive I will be using this tool a lot, since my college major is design and interction, and my goal is building IOS apps.

 ## License